SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Smasher's kill cool time | You can set the kill cool time for the smasher.
+| KillCoolDown | You can set the kill cool time for the smasher.
 -----------------------
-## Double killer
+## DoubleKiller
 ### Imposter camp
 Use the independent kill button<br>.
 It has two kill buttons, each with its own cooldown. <br>.